scheunemann/pelican-bib/README.md

 _bib-doi_,
 _bib-eprint_.

-You can use the `class` option of the `bibliography` directive to change the class attribute name of the publication list's container.
+You can use the `class` option of the `bibliography` directive to change the class attribute name (default is "bibliography" and the bibliography file name) of the publication list's container.
 E.g.

 ```rst
 .. bibliography:: pubs.bib